Alabama Counseling License Requirements

 How to Become a Counselor in Alabama

 Alabama requires most professional counselors to be licensed before practicing.
 Licensure usually starts with a master’s degree in counseling at a regionally-accredited college or university.
+There are many accredited schools in Alabama that offer counseling programs.
 This educational requirement is typically followed by a certain number of hours of professional supervised experience.
 After these requirements have been fulfilled and the national test has been passed, applicants can complete the rest of the licensure process.

 1. Decide which area of counseling to pursue.

 Since there are many different types of counseling within the field, the first step to becoming a counselor in Alabama should be to decide which area you would like to focus on.
 It is helpful to consider whether you prefer working with a certain type of clientele (e.g., students, mentally ill people, or couples) or if you want to address certain issues with your counseling work (e.g., relationship problems, mental health issues, addictions).
 Once you have a more solid idea of the type of counselor you want to be, you can move on to the next step of earning your degree.

 2. Earn the degree(s) required for your counseling practice area.

 Most types of licensure in Alabama require a master’s degree in counseling, but you should research the type of licensure you are targeting so that you understand the degree requirements for that area of counseling.
 In Alabama, Licensed Professional Counselors (LPCs), Licensed Marriage and Family Therapists (LMFTs), and school counselors are required to complete a master’s degree in counseling to become licensed.
 There is currently no certification required for substance abuse counselors working independently in Alabama, though most are licensed as LPCs or licensed social workers (LSWs), designations that usually require a master’s degree in a related field.